Banking · Personal & Corporate · Serbia Updated June 2026

 • APR company registration extract — dated within the last 3 months

-• Company founding documents — memorandum of association and articles
+• Founding documents — memorandum of association and articles

 • Passports of all directors and beneficial owners